 Conserving water resources

-In 2020, our intake of fresh water was 171 million cubic metres, compared with 192 million in 2019.
-Around 90% of our fresh-water intake was used for refining oil products and chemicals, with the balance mainly being consumed in oil and gas production.
+Around 85% of our fresh-water intake in 2022 was used for manufacturing oil products and chemicals, with the rest mainly used for oil and gas production.

 Waste water and produced water

+We track low-level concentrations of oil, grease and other hydrocarbons in water returned to the environment from the day-to-day running of our facilities (referred to as “discharges to surface water”).
+We work to minimise these discharges according to local regulatory requirements and our own standards.
 Where possible, we look for ways to treat water from our operations using natural solutions, such as constructed wetlands.
-We track low-level concentrations of oil, grease and other hydrocarbons within water returned to the environment from the day-to-day running of our facilities (referred to as “discharges to surface water”).
-We work to minimise these discharges in line with local regulatory requirements and our own standards.